 Pennies is currently used by more than 50 major nationwide retailers to raise funds for their charity partners.
 Yorkshire Wildlife Park, at Branton, near Doncaster, chose for donations made by its customers to support the YWF Foundation.
 The Foundation is acclaimed for its work on projects crucial to the future of species such as Polar Bears, Amur Leopards and Tigers, Painted Wild Dogs, Black Rhinos and Lemurs.

 “We’re delighted to partner with Yorkshire Wildlife Park to raise funds for the YWP Foundation through our digital charity box, helping support rare animal species across the planet.
 It’s wonderful to see customers respond so well: less than a year after launch they have collectively donated over £15,000.”
-Paul Seaman, Head of Hospitality and Leisure at Pennies

 Visitors are offered the chance to add 50p to their card purchase for charity when buying tickets at the 100-acre park.
 The money is collected anonymously via the secure digital charity box and Pennies, also a charity itself, then distributes the money to the YWP Foundation.

 “Our research shows people are carrying less cash and seeing fewer collection tins at the till, but our secure and anonymous digital charity box meets these changing trends in a way retailers are really embracing.
 It offers companies a way to interact positively with their customers and raise vital funds for their charity partners,” added Mr Seaman.